 Follow-up coaching is one form of reinforcement that has worked well for my clients.
 I sometimes hold one-on-one coaching sessions with workshop participants, but I’m also a big fan of group coaching sessions so that multiple participants have the chance to learn from each other’s experiences.
 Either way, the goal of the coaching is for people to get guidance and input as they make their first attempts at applying the new concepts to their real, live work.
 This helps seal the learning for the coachee, and has the added benefit of producing better, clearer, more on-point documents for the organization immediately.

 Does it have to be a workshop?
 What about clients who need a different format?

 To build on that, if adding a workshop isn’t feasible, the content can also be incorporated into the training that the company is already invested in.
-For example, a client of mine is experimenting with baking Strategic Communications skills into its core leadership development programs.
+For example, a client of mine has built Communicating Insights skills into its core leadership development programs.
 Like many companies, this client selects cohorts of rising stars to go through a multi-month leadership development experience; as part of the experience, teams are given business problems to dig into, with the expectation that they will present solutions to the senior leadership team at the end of the program.
-I offer the Strategic Communications workshop at the midpoint of program.
+I offer the Communicating Insights workshop at the midpoint of program.
 This gives participants defined expectations for how they will go about constructing their final presentation.
 It ensures that they will tell a story with a clear “so what” and a tight, logical storyline.
 And it starts to establish a norm for how communications to senior leaders should look and feel, which eventually will get baked into the company culture.
 All this offers the potential for broad and lasting impact.